 - Every Person and Situation Is Unique: People have different personalities and different trigger points, so it can be difficult to anticipate how a person will react when met with conflict.

 - Do Not Put Yourself in a Situation Where You Feel Unsafe: If you ever feel like your safety is in jeopardy, you need to remove yourself from the situation.
 Hopefully, it never gets to this point, but if it does, you need to get away and consult the proper authorities, if necessary.
-There is no sense in putting your life or your career in peril due to a tenant conflict.
+There is no sense in putting your life or your career in jeopardy due to a tenant conflict.

-5 Steps for Successfully Handling Tenant Complaints
+5 Tips for Handling Tenant Complaints Peacefully

-Step 1: Listen to the Complaint
+Listen to the Complaint

 However, if you do not ask questions as to the exact location of the leak and the strength of the water flow, you will fail to realize that this is not the leak you are already aware of, it is actually a burst pipe that needs to be fixed immediately.
 So, you should always: